 After the fighting at Freeman’s Farm, Burgoyne chose to dig in, hoping to be reinforced by General Sir Henry Clinton's forces in New York City.
 While the British remained stuck, the American army grew to 13,000 strong.

 On October 7, receiving intelligence that Burgoyne’s men were on the move, the Americans attacked the British position, forcing the enemy back.
 In the ensuing fight, popular British General Simon Fraser was mortally wounded, picked off by one of Morgan’s riflemen.

 The British had erected a defensive redoubt behind their forward position, the Balcarres Redoubt.
 It was formidable and well-defended.
 Several hundred yards away was the less impressive Breymann Redoubt.
 Defended by 200 German soldiers, the Breymann Redoubt was overwhelmed and captured in an assault led by Benedict Arnold.

 The next morning, Burgoyne’s army attempted to escape north, only to be stopped by harassing American pursuers and the onset of heavy rain.
-Cold, hungry, and exhausted, the British dug and prepared to defend themselves.
+Cold, hungry, and exhausted, the British dug in and prepared to defend themselves.
 Within two days, they were surrounded.

 On October 17, 1777, after a week-long negotiation, Burgoyne surrendered his army.
-The American cause had achieved its most decisive victory to-date.
+The American cause had achieved its most decisive victory to date.